-The Site does not lie within a source protection zone.
-In this case an assessment of the quality of infiltrating runoff and the possibilities for pre-treatment are not required in this instance.
+The site does not lie within a source protection zone.
+In this case an assessment of the quality of infiltrating runoff and the possibilities for pre-treatment is not required.

 Consultation with the Local Authority and examination of historical land uses would enable early indication of the likelihood of contamination.
-Infiltration systems should not be used where there is a risk of contaminating groundwater by infiltrating polluted runoff or where receiving groundwater is particularly sensitive.